Image

 Visit the TWIN website.

-Visit the 3W website.
+Visit the AcHsGJ website.

 With SAAF funding KELIN use their litigation and advocacy skills to improve the legal environment through the enactment of a model Reproductive Health law in Nakuru County.
 They also plan to develop a legal precedent on the unconstitutionality of retrogressive county laws through strategic litigation and expand their litigation fund to provide legal support to health providers and clients targeted for abortion related offenses.